How to Prevent Biting

 I remember when my baby started teething.
 Those fussy evenings were so painful for both of us.
 My baby frequently bit me, and I have to be honest, I did consider weaning early...a few times.
-Babies usually teethe anywhere between 5 months and 2 years.
-For us, it started around the 5 month mark.
+Babies usually teethe anywhere between 5 months and two years.
+For us, it started around the 5-month mark.

 I knew from all the previous research I had done about teething that I needed to stick it out.
 Fortunately, I was persistent, and I managed to make it to the two-year mark.
 I'm so pleased I did because now I can see how much breastfeeding for that extended time benefited us.
 I hope that this article will somehow encourage other moms who are dealing with the same issue.